bhauman/bhauman.github.com/_posts/2016-05-17-good-configuration-feedback-is-essential.md

 feedback.
 It turns out that I misspelled `dependencies`.

-You have to wonder how hard it would be for `npm-install` to mention that while you have asked for things to be installed, yet you have no `dependencies` key ... or to report that there is an unrecognized key `dependncies` in the configuration file.
+You have to wonder how hard it would be for `npm-install` to mention that while you have asked for things to be installed, you have no `dependencies` key ... or to report that there is an unrecognized key `dependncies` in the configuration file.